LGBT History Month

-Prompt open and frank discussion about the sexual activities of people of all orientations.
+A lesson to prompt open and frank discussion about the sexual activities of people of all orientations.
 An excellent source of support for anyone who finds the idea of an SRE lesson with a discussion of LGBT sex intimidating.

-Lesson plans and activities about the diversity of human sex and gender, and how it is seen in different cultures.
+Lesson plans and activities to about the diversity of human sex and gender, and how it is seen in different cultures.

 This important lesson gets pupils to consider why the history of minority groups might be hidden or retold.

 A useful toolkit highlighting legislation supporting the introduction of LGBT elements in the curriculum – and how to promote LGBT History Month.